SKOOTA GAMES IndieGames Notebook Interview

 Now, one of the first big events of 2026, the "Steam Next Fest," has come to a close.
 What games left an impression on you?

-This isn't just my personal experience or bias.
+This is not just my personal experience or bias.
 When we look at the actual data, out of the "Top 50 most played demos" at this Next Fest, an astonishing 7 titles were from the FPS genre.
 Considering that the release ratio of FPS games on Steam has been around 3.3% in recent years, the figure of 6.8% share of FPS in the Top 50 proves that there is more than double the usual interest and enthusiasm concentrated in this genre.

-Of course, many users who don't usually engage with data may have seen indie FPS games through social media.
-For example, last year, 'Beyond Citadel' by doekuramori gained attention among overseas gamers through clips and screenshots, and more recently, 'MISHA' by gaman has been making waves with its unique world view and perspective that allows players to look down at their character.
+Of course, many users who don't usually engage with data may have come across indie FPS games through social media.
+For example, last year, 'Beyond Citadel' by doekuramori gained attention among overseas gamers through clips and screenshots, and more recently, 'MISHA' by gaman has been making waves with its unique world and perspective that allows players to look down at their character.
 It seems that quite a few FPS titles are gaining global attention beyond Japan.

 Looking at just the examples above, it may seem that visuals are the only focus, but in terms of gameplay, the primal and straightforward pleasure of "shooting and dodging," along with the developers' raw individuality, seems to resonate deeply with today's gamers.
-Therefore, it wouldn't be an exaggeration to say that the FPS genre is experiencing a bit of a renaissance in the indie game scene.
+Therefore, it may not be an exaggeration to say that the FPS genre is experiencing a bit of a renaissance in the indie game scene.

-The Last Salvage Squad | Finding a Certain "Weight" on the Edge of Despair
+The Last Salvage Squad | Finding a Certain "Weight" at the Edge of Despair

 📊 [Mob's Experience Parameters]

-Depth of World: ★★★★★
+Depth of World View: ★★★★★

 Strategic Depth: ★★★★☆

-Satisfaction: ★★★☆☆
+Exhilaration: ★★★☆☆

 📊 [Mob's Sensory Parameters]